sol-sk/GIT_Obsidian/W2024/W2024T2/PHIL 470/PHIL 470.md

 	- Lucid dreaming, daydreaming, any kind of thought that isn't regarding the here and now is the mind considering its own material

 **Waking, dreaming, and third state:** *Dreamless sleep, deep sleep*
-- When the eagle stops flying and perches: *dreamless sleep is alert and watchful*
+- When the eagle stops flying and perches: *dreamless sleep is alert and watchful* → this becomes a debate throughout Indian philosophy, if dreamless sleep is a bl
 	- Cognitive processing offline but consciousness present, no explicit memory but you can retain lingering feeling
 	- %% is there a distinct kind/state/form of memory for emotion in this way? %%
 	-
+> “22  'Here a father is not a father, a mother is not a mother, worlds are not worlds, gods are not gods, and Vedas are not Vedas.
+Here a thief is not a thief, an abortionist is not an abortionist, an outcaste is not an outcaste, a pariah is not a pariah, a recluse is not a recluse, and an ascetic is not an ascetic.
+Neither the good nor the bad follow him, for he has now passed beyond all sorrows of the heart.”